hashnirehana3107/StreetToSweet/README.md

 # 💡 Key Features

 # 🚑 Emergency Rescue Management
-● Enable the public to report stray or injured dogs with photos and GPS location.
+● Enable the public to report stray or injured dogs with photos and GPS location
-● Send automated alerts to administrators for rapid response.
+● Send automated alerts to administrators for rapid response
-● Assign the nearest available rescue driver based on location and availability.
+● Assign the nearest available rescue driver based on location and availability
-● Allow rescue drivers to receive live rescue tasks and update status (in-route, rescued, not found).
+● Allow rescue drivers to receive live rescue tasks and update status (in-route, rescued, not found)
-● Support documentation and initial registration of rescued dogs.
+● Support documentation and initial registration of rescued dogs

 # 🐕 Dog Shelter & Medical Care
 ● Maintain detailed dog profiles including name, age, breed, condition, and shelter location